This article will discuss creating or adding a new sudo user and managing sudo access on your Ubuntu system. Keep along with us!

 The Bottom Line

-Managing users’ permissions and restrictions and providing them specific privileges according to their requirements on Ubuntu is one of the most important tasks of the root user.
-Here, you learned about creating sudo users and the way to add them to the sudoers group.
+Managing users’ permissions and restrictions and providing them specific privileges according to their requirements on Ubuntu VPS or any Ubuntu-based system is one of the most important tasks of the root user.
+Here, you learned about creating sudo users and the process of adding them to the sudoers group.
 Remember, you should only grant these privileges to highly trusted users.
 Good luck!

-By purchasing a buy linux vps, you can have full control over your hosting environment and tailor it to your specific needs, allowing you to optimize performance and ensure reliable uptime for your applications or website.
+By purchasing a linux vps, such as an Ubuntu VPS, you can have full control over your hosting environment and tailor it to your specific needs.
+This allows you to optimize performance and ensure reliable uptime for your applications or website.
+Additionally, if you're setting up an Ubuntu RDP server, you can configure it to provide remote desktop access while managing user permissions effectively.

 People also read: